 Within our principal market of Ontario, the Company operates and maintains substantially all of the transmission system.
 Competition for transmission services in Ontario is currently limited.
 The adoption by the OEB of uniform transmission rates that apply to all transmitters also reduces the financial incentive for customers to seek alternative transmission providers, since each transmitter in Ontario charges the same uniform rate for transmission services.
 Hydro One competes with other transmitters for the opportunity to build new large-scale transmission facilities in Ontario.
 The competitive process was amended in 2016 by the proclamation of the Energy Statute Law Amendment Act to allow for the selection of a transmitter outside the existing competitive process.
 The 2017 Long-Term Energy Plan directed the IESO to develop a transmission procurement process that is clear, cost-effective, efficient and able to respond to changing policy, market and system needs.
-This process is currently underway.
+In October 2020, the IESO, Infrastructure Ontario and the Canada Infrastructure Bank issued a written market sounding to obtain views and insights of various parties regarding potential IESO-led competitive transmission procurement transaction structures, including the role of government, project development activities, allocation of risks and potential financing arrangements.